jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 ### @State

-- A property wrapper for keeping track of transient state owned by the view.
+- A read-write property wrapper for keeping track of transient state owned by the view.

 ```swift
 import SwiftUI